Gabixel/pizza-time/README.md

 - Some page and image file names are in Italian
 - The code in the production website is not obfuscated
 - Invoice process / user history is totally missing due to time constraints during implementation
+- The login page is not very stylised, again due to time constraints
 - There are some TODOs left, and there they will remain ¯\\\_(ツ)\_\/¯

 ## Specific instructions when testing the project locally